natalyalangford/COVID19_plots/README.md

 ## Reference Material
 * Global COVID-19 Data Source: [CSSEGISandData](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data)
 * US COVID-19 Data Source: [USA Facts](https://usafacts.org/issues/coronavirus/)

+## Known Issues
+* USA Facts data is a day behind global data from JHU, could be that JHU is using UTC, but state reports seem to be lagging what others are reporting.
+* Data aggregation function is kludgy and should be rewritten using pivot.

 ## History
 * 22-Mar-20: Project Initiated